silent06/OpenXbl-Discord-Bot-Source/README.md

 ## 🧩 **Notes**
 - A **proxy option** is available but currently has limited functionality.
 - Make sure all configuration files are properly filled before running the bot.
+- If you don't want to setup a webserver to host the php files you dont need to.
+You can still use the bot without them but some functions may not work.

 ---